-The primary purpose of the Kilimanjaro Children's Fund is to provide financial support and assistance to the children in the Kilimanjaro region who are at risk because they are orphans, homeless, sick or living in extreme poverty.
-This activity will involve grant assistance for projects designed to deal with specific issues and sites to include orphanages, homeless aide agencies, school placement and assistance work, aide to needy schools and preschools, feeding projects, medical care needs and other worthy areas dealing with children.
-Grants will be awarded on an individual basis after insuring that financial accountability and oversight are in place.
-Our secondary goal is to educate the American public to the cultural, social, educational, medical and economic needs of the children of the Kilimanjaro region in Tanzania.
+The primary purpose of the Kilimanjaro Children's Fund is to provide financial support and assistance to the children in the Kilimanjaro region who were members of the now closed Kilimanjaro Orphanage Centre or who are at risk because they are orphans, homeless, sick or living in extreme poverty.
+This activity involves grant assistance for school placement, medical assistance and interim housing help between semesters for those children we support.
+We primarily work with children.
+Grants are awarded on an individual basis after insuring that financial accountability and oversight are in place.
+Our secondary goal is to educate the American public to the cultural, social, educational, medical and economic needs of the children of the Kilimanjaro region.

 Many children in the Kilimanjaro Region do not have access to quality medical care.
 Our clinics help identify health issues that may otherwise go undetected.
 We have granted money to provide treatment that would otherwise not be avaiable in Tanznia.